openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 Resamples the line based on the count passed in.
 The lower the count passed in, the more points will be eliminated.

-New points are added if necessary to match count.
+This doesn't add new points to the line.